uktrade/ci-image-builder/README.md

 ## Building an Image

-In common usage images are built by CodeBuild when a push to a branch or tag of your repository matches a given pattern.
+Images are built by CodeBuild when a push to a branch or tag of your repository matches a given pattern.

 > [!NOTE]
 > Setup for this is not developed yet and will be part of the `dbt-copilot-tools` package.